TeamCity supports Git out of the box. Git source control with Visual Studio Team Services is supported (see authentication notes below).

 Configuring Git Garbage Collection on Server

-TeamCity maintains a clone on the server for every Git repository it works with, so the process which collects changes in the large Git repository may cause memory problems on the server.
+TeamCity maintains a clone on the server for every Git repository it works with, so the process which collects changes in the large Git repository may cause memory problems on the TeamCity server without periodical Git garbage collection.

-- Install native git on the server machine.
+- Install a native Git client manually on the TeamCity server.

 - (Optional) By default, TeamCity executes Git garbage collection until the total time doesn't exceed 60 minutes quota; the quota can be changed using the